sprintersb/atest/README.md

 for `avrtest_prand`.
 * `avrtest_ftol` and `avrtest_ltof` convert between float and long double.
 * `avrtest_powif` implements `__builtin_powif`.
+* `avrtest_ulpf` returns the relative error of the 1st argument with respect to the 2nd argument in ULPs (Unit in the Last Place).

 AVRtest will terminate with an error when the host IEEE single cannot be used for emulation.